NLF and PAVN battle tactics: VC/PAVN "bait" tactics

 Numerous VC/PAVN actions were quick, harassment affairs- firing a few mortar or artillery rounds and then disappearing.
 But others involved detailed planning and execution.
 These offensive and defensive tactics often involved luring ARVN and US troops into a maze of concealed fortifications, or into ambush positions, where they could be bled before the PAVN/VC forces withdrew.
 Initial positions were sometimes made to appear deliberately weak, including unmanned bunkers and light sniper-type resistance to bait enemy forces inside the killing zone.
 In the meantime, more lethal elements maneuvered and concentrated inside the fortified complex to inflict maximum damage.
 Less elaborate than the fortified bunker complexes were individual "spider holes" – one-man excavations, some 2 feet wide by 4–5 feet deep, with a vegetation-covered lid, carefully camouflaged to be invisible from the air, or even foot-infantry several yards away.
 One US Marine memoir describes 12 such spider holes strung along both sides of a road, covered with grass and then dirt.
 As a US convoy passed, the PAVN popped out of these hideaways and opened fire, pinning down the entire column.
 Supporting mortars behind the spider holes hammered the trapped Americans for several hours before the PAVN pulled out.

-Jungle terrain offered ideal environments for such methods, but ambushes and harassment tactics were also used in civilian areas.
+Forested terrain offered ideal environments for such methods, but ambushes and harassment tactics were also used in civilian areas.
 Firing a few rounds and withdrawing could not only lure enemy troops into a trap based on civilian structures but could also induce US/ARVN forces to unleash hasty artillery and tactical air strikes after relatively token provocation.
 This created excessive destruction in the built up areas and helped radicalize the populace against the US/ARVN troops.